 What Does CFAR Cover?

-The most common form cover 50 to 75 percent nonrefundable prepayments.
+The most common CFAR policies cover between 50 to 75 percent of your nonrefundable prepayments.
 Coverage kicks in when the typical 100 percent recovery for cancellation due to a “covered reason” does not apply.
 It does not replace the traditional coverages: You still recover 100 percent for covered reasons.

 To qualify for “any reason,” you must: